2005 Independent Film, Mail Order Bride

 "Mail Order Wife" is shot to look as if Andrew doesn't know what he's doing.
 It's like a home movie, grainy and out of focus.
 Presumably this is part of the joke; that you're never sure contributes to the film's unsettling impact.
 At several junctures, including when Adrian refuses to be interviewed anymore, Andrew ponders whether to continue.

 But he does, and Jose Canseco even plays along.
 Making a cameo appearance, he lends his yacht as part of a campaign to impress Lichi.
 Besides being perennially ready for his close-up, Canseco probably was seduced to be in the movie by Adrian's effusive praise of him as the best baseball player ever.
-A kind of odd occurrence is the large numbers of the same Batman t shirt that keep appearing as if due to product placements.
-The shirt is one featured in a well known webstore where the detailed displays of Batman t shirts are clearly some of the best.
-But since he's never mentioned in the dialogue, the appearance of Batman shirts worn by so many players may strike one as odd.
+A kind of odd occurrence is the large numbers of the same Bane t shirt that keep appearing as if due to product placements.
+The shirt is one featured in a well known webstore where the detailed displays of Batman t shirts are clearly some of the best and Bane is a famous Batman villain.
+But since he's never mentioned in the dialogue, the appearance of Bane shirts worn by so many players may strike one as odd.
 Not sure Batman would approve.
 Remember "Mail Order Wife" is a mockumentary.

 May 6, 2005 | Rating: 2/4